hangelwen/miR-PREFeR/README.md

     python miR_PREFeR.py [options] command configfile

-Currently, the following options are avalible:
+Currently, the following options are available:

 1. **-h**: Show help information.
 2. **-l**: Generate a log file.
 From the log file you can find the status during the running of the pipeline. **Recommend to always use this option.**